ahsanrazakhan/systronlab.github.io/readme.md

 <!-- ADDING AND UPDATING CONTENT -->
+All changes must be added through an approved Pull Request.
+To do this create a different branch either through the GitHub GUI or using `git branch [branch name]` and `git checkout [branch name]`, then opening a PR when you have finished committing your changes.

 ## Adding and Updating Content

 This site is primarily written using markdown.
 When you commit a new markdown file, it will automatically be processed by Jekyll into a webpage, making it incredibly simple to add new content.